klbowman/COVID-Cases-Dataset/README.md

     -	This dataset was transformed from 48 columns to 6 columns
     -	FIPS Code and state columns were kept for merging
     -	Columns with percent of adults with less than a high school diploma, only a high school diploma, comploeted some college, and completed a bachelor's degree or high from 2015-2019 were kept.

-## Transform
-As previously stated, the unemployment data included figures from 2000-2020.
-In order to prep the data for inclusion in our SQL database, I used the Jupyter Notebook interface to drop the majority of the columns from this dataset so that we only have relevant data from 2020.
-The data was very clean, so there was minimal cleaning to do otherwise.

 ## Load